prevwong/reka.js/docs/concepts/components.md

 ## ExternalComponent

 An `ExternalComponent` is simply a component that exists outside of the `State`.
-These components are typically useful when you need to expose some predefined components that your end-users could reuse.
+These components are typically useful when you need to expose some predefined components that your end users could reuse.

 External Components are discussed further [here](/docs/concepts/externals)